 Obviously, there is an ingredient that poses a grave concern to vegans worldwide.

 That ingredient is honey which through the lenses of vegan’s eyes is associated with animal exploitation, for several reasons we will mention in more detail.

-Although the despair of bees doesn’t resemble the cries of a calf as it gets separated from its mother, the injustice that befalls upon bees is equally as saddening, even though it’s hard for some people to feel the same level of compassion.
+Although the despair of bees doesn’t resemble the cries of a calf as it gets separated from its mother, the injustice that befalls bees is equally saddening, even though some people do not feel the same level of compassion.

 The honey aside, all of the ingredients in the Honey Maid Graham Crackers are vegan.
-As we’re able to see, they still make use of some traditional ingredients, with the exception of lard.
+As we’re able to see, they still make use of some traditional ingredients, except lard.
 That in itself is great because brands that want to create alternatives for vegans can do so by removing honey, and replace it with an equally sweet alternative such as agave, maple, or what have you.